codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 Provisioned runtimes require valid Git tokens to authenticate the runtimes.

-There are two different situations when you need to updating Git runtime tokens:
+There are two different situations when you need to update Git runtime tokens:
 * Update invalid, revoked, or expired tokens: Codefresh automatically flags runtimes with such tokens.
 It is mandatory to update the Git tokens for these runtimes to continue working with the platform.
 * Update valid tokens: Optional.
 You may want to update Git runtime tokens, even valid runtime tokens, by deleting the existing token and replacing it with a new runtime token.

-The methods for updating any Git runtime token is the same regardless of the reason for the update:
+The methods for updating any Git runtime token are the same regardless of the reason for the update:
 * OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh
 * Git access token authentication, by generating a personal access token in your Git provider account with the correct permissions